Manhattan, Kansas (2006)

 The Egyptian myth Thoth is an ibis-headed god in charge of the universe.
 His feminine counterpart is Seshat, goddess of wisdom, knowledge, and writing.
 As for Thoth in San Francisco and NYC, however, he is an androgynous, racially ambiguous street performer in neo-Egyptian costume.
 He plays manic violin, sings in three voices (from a low growl to operatic heights much like Nina Hagen), and dances aggressively, either mesmerizing or confusing the crowds whose tips are his only income.
-Thoth won an Oscar for Best Short Docu.
-Three decades prior Kernochan won an Oscar for Best Feature Documentary with Marjoe.
+Thoth won an Oscar for Best Short Documentary; three decades prior its director won an Oscar for Best Feature Documentary with Marjoe (see entry above).
 40 minutes.

 Tierney Gearon: The Mother Project (2006)